madanalogy/cs3219-kafka/README.md

-# Dockerised Multi-Node Kafka-Cluster with Zookeeper Ensemble
+# Dockerised Multi-Node Kafka Cluster with Zookeeper Ensemble
 Created for NUS CS3219 Task D: Create a 3 node Apache Kafka cluster using Docker that demonstrates the Pub-Sub messaging, with a Zookeeper ensemble created to manage the Kafka cluster.
 ### References
 - https://gitlab.com/rahasak-labs/kafka-deployment/-/tree/master/